 Parents/caregivers must make sure that authorizations or referrals are taken care of before their children receive services at The Children’s Hospital of Philadelphia.
 You may be able to schedule services before receiving notice of authorization.
 Your visit may be canceled or rescheduled if authorization is not approved by your insurance company.
-If your insurance company needs a referral and/or prior authorization, please call your primary care doctor before scheduling an appointment with us.
+If your insurance company needs a referral and/or pre-authorization, please call your primary care doctor before scheduling an appointment with us.

 Review the list of payors (insurance companies) with which we participate.
 If your plan doesn't appear on this list, call your insurance company to ask if they consider CHOP to be "in-network."
 You may also call our Pre-Visit Financial Counseling Hotline at 1-800-664-7855 or 215-590-3954.